xctf-io/chalgen/docs/README.md

 python main.py comp gen -f <relative path of the competition> -l
 ```

 This command assumes you have `minikube` installed.
 Install it [here](https://minikube.sigs.k8s.io/docs/start/).
-This command runs the competition using minikube for local testing.
-Remember to add `127.0.0.1:53` as a DNS server.
-The urls of the challenges will be located in the `zones.txt` file.
+By default, this command uses the `challenges-lock.json` to only generate challenges that have been changed.
+If you want to regenerate all challenges, use the `-a` flag.
+This command will also generate a graph of the challenges.
+The graph will be located at `evidence_graph.png` file in the competition folder.

+Once you are done, you can run `kubectl delete namespace challenges` to delete the competition and `minikube delete` to delete the cluster.
 ***

 ## Getting an entire competition running on Google Cloud